greg-raven/grus/_posts/2021-10-21-dueling-headlines-remain-in-mexico.md

 ---
 title: 'Dueling headlines: Remain in Mexico edition'
-date: '2021-10-21T06:06:38-08:00'
 layout: post
 categories:
 - Information
 tags:
-    - 'Joe Biden'
+- Joe Biden
 ---

 Then:

-> Donald Trump’s "Remain in Mexico" policy is dangerous, inhumane, and goes against everything we stand for as a nation of immigrants.
+> Donald Trump's "Remain in Mexico" policy is dangerous, inhumane, and goes against everything we stand for as a nation of immigrants.
 My administration will end it.
 >
 > --- Joe Biden (@JoeBiden)